 As RedStone’s client base grew in size and complexity, its legacy transportation management system (TMS) had trouble keeping up.
 It wasn’t able to scale with the business or support its diverse client needs; in addition, the TMS vendor announced it would not support 3PLs going forward.
-RedStone sought a TMS that could provide the flexibility it needed to meet its expanding 3PL needs and differentiate its services.
+RedStone sought new 3PL transportation management software that could provide the flexibility it needed to meet its expanding 3PL needs and differentiate its services.

-“Finding a solution that could handle the complexity of a growing 3PL business really narrowed our TMS options quickly,” said Duncan Hopwood, director of engineering at RedStone.
+“Finding a solution that could handle the complexity of a growing 3PL business really narrowed our TMS options quickly,” said Duncan Hopwood, Redstone’s Director of Engineering.
 “We needed to evolve from a broker-oriented TMS to a TMS that is more order-centric and had strong planning and optimization capabilities to support our growth.”

-For RedStone, the choice of TMS software came down to 3Gtms and another Tier 1 TMS vendor.
+For RedStone, the choice for TMS software came down to 3Gtms and another Tier 1 TMS vendor.

-When comparing cost between the two systems, RedStone examined how each TMS vendor controlled the annual cost of the software (total cost of ownership – TCO) – in terms of annual recurring SaaS fees and other ongoing costs – that would affect how RedStone would maintain its margins.
+When comparing cost between the two systems, RedStone examined how each transportation management system vendor controlled the annual cost of the software (total cost of ownership – TCO) – in terms of annual recurring SaaS fees and other ongoing costs – that would affect how RedStone would maintain its margins.